shakacode/cypress-on-rails/README.md

 # if you want to install cypress with npm
 bin/rails g cypress_on_rails:install --install_cypress_with=npm

+# if you already have cypress installed globally
+bin/rails g cypress_on_rails:install --install_cypress_with=skip

 # to update the generated files run
 bin/rails g cypress_on_rails:update
 ```